centrica-engineering/nucleus-docs/docs/foundations/typography.md

 ### Unordered list

 An unordered list is the most common, often referred to as a bullet list.
+Use the Unordered list element `<ul>` as the parent element and a List item `<li>` for each line.

 There are two types of unordered list, one with bullets and the other with ticks.